Course Material Affordability

 The high cost of course materials in higher education has dire impacts on student success, impacting the courses students take, their choice of a minor or major, or even the institution they attend.
 Our presentation examines the student perspective on costs, and how organizations can help.
 The study collected 4,306 responses from students across Pennsylvania.
 Students were asked about their course load, course material costs, and financial aid coverage.
 The survey then asked students how the cost of course materials impacted their academic success, as well as larger life choices.

-Download presentation slides (PDF)
+Download presentation slides (PDF: Opens in a new window)

 Online Learning Consortium Webinar: Course Materials Cost Students More than Money

-Download presentation slides: Course Materials Cost Students More than Money (PDF)
+Download presentation slides: Course Materials Cost Students More than Money (PDF: Opens in a new window)

 On-demand access to the webinar